MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - TBRT, why eigen vector tells you the axis and eigen value tells you the length, TBR A=QLAMBDAQT

 ### Lecture 28

+2023/11/12

+0000<->1000

+- similar matrices
+- symmetric built in definition
+- TBRT
+- symbol
+- put parenthesis in the right place

 2022/04/09: finished, 240 mins, a symetry has inverse;
 XTAX>0 XTBX>0 XT(A+B)X>0;
 0859 mins, ATAX=||AX||^2>=0;